Stand Up Desk or Walking Desk—Which is Healthier for You?

 The majority of medical experts and scientists who study biomechanics and metabolism agree that standing is much better than sitting.
 From a common sense point of view we know that we evolved as a species to move in an upright position, not to sit in chairs in front of a computer screen for extended periods of time.
 Watching Animal Planet while sitting on the sofa is not the same thing as chasing down a rabbit for your dinner.

 There is vast evidence that important biological functions virtually shut down when we are idle, and that our caveman DNA takes over and tells the body to switch from “on the hunt” mode to “not on the hunt mode”.
 The result is, among other things, a drastically slowed metabolism and increased storage of fat.
-Numerous studies have come out that say standing desks lower the risk of metabolic syndrome and cardiovascular disease.
+Numerous studies have come out that say standing desks lower the risk of metabolic syndrome and cardiovascular disease; they may even help with healthy hair.

 Moreover, when we sit we subject our bodies to ergonomically disastrous positions.
 Sitting places your back in a tenuous position where your back muscles and core are no longer supporting your upper body.
 This leads to back and neck strain, as well as repetitive strain injuries.
 When at a stand up desk, you move more.
 Your core and back muscles are engaged, and your legs, hips, and shoulders are no longer constrained in place by your chair.